 About

-During his studies in GEO—Design at Design Academy Eindhoven (2025), and after assisting Johanna Seelemann, he developed a deep fascination for materials and the hidden processes of industrial production as carriers of ecological and geopolitical narratives — exploring how design can both reveal and reimagine our relationship with the environment.
+During his studies in GEO Design at Design Academy Eindhoven (2025), and after assisting Johanna Seelemann (2023), he developed a deep fascination for materials and hidden processes of industrial production as carriers of ecological and material narratives — exploring how design can both reveal and reimagine our relationship with the environment.

 Works